MonCore/moncore/docs/public/07-issuer-readiness-and-transition.md

 Before issuer onboarding, MonCore operates in a restricted, non-custodial execution model designed for audit-grade readiness:

-- Ledger, transaction lifecycle, AML, FX, reconciliation, disputes, and settlement pipelines are fully implemented
+- Ledger, transaction lifecycle, AML, FX, reconciliation, disputes, and settlement control logic are fully implemented, with execution       endpoints contract-gated and inactive.
 - Issuer connectors, transport adapters, and webhook processors are present but contract-gated and inactive
 - All balances are virtual and non-custodial
 - All issuer-dependent identifiers remain unbound